malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 ```

 This signifies that you should replace &lt;parameter&gt; with the correct parameter type, for example your input file name, output file name, directory name, etc.
-If you don't know what parameter you should supply, please ask.
+If you don't know which parameter you should supply, please ask.

 ## Accessing programs